imarranz/data-science-workflow-management/README.md

 ## Structure

 The following structure gives an idea how to organize a complex Data Science Project.
+The name of *.py files are only examples.

 ```
 ├── README.md
 ├── requirements.txt